Unsupported Browser. Our website may not work properly in this browser. Learn More.

-Yes, all 2020 seniors from participating high schools who meet all three Promise deadlines and in-state residency requirements are eligible to receive the Dallas County Promise.
+Yes, all 2022 students graduating from participating high schools who meet the deadlines (Pledge, Admission Application, Financial Aid Application and Enrollment) along with in-state residency requirements are eligible to participate.

 Our family just moved to Dallas.
 Is my student eligible for the Dallas County Promise?

-To be eligible, students must have been enrolled in a participating high school as of October 25, 2019 and graduate from a participating high school during the 2019-2020 school year.
+To be eligible, students must have enrolled in a participating high school as of October 29, 2021 and graduate during the 2021-2022 school year.

 Can non-US citizens receive the Dallas County Promise?